100% FREE CONSULTATION

 If the deceased person has no surviving spouse, children, or parents, individuals who were financially dependent on the deceased person may potentially have the right to file a wrongful death claim.
 This could include individuals such as stepchildren, domestic partners, or other relatives who relied on the deceased person for financial support.

-Who Can File a Wrongful Death Claim in Oregon?
+Who Can File a Wrongful Death Claim in Salem?

-What Compensation is Available for Wrongful Death in Salem Oregon?
+What Compensation is Available for Wrongful Death Claims in Salem?

 Economic damages typically consist of objective financial losses, while non-economic damages account for the emotional and subjective losses experienced by the surviving family members.